WoodScene/LDST/README.md

 # LLM-driven Dialogue State Tracking
-Thank you for your interest in our work, and this is the original implementation of "Towards LLM-driven Dialogue State Tracking", accepted to EMNLP 2023.
+Thank you for your interest in our work, and this is the original implementation of "Towards LLM-driven Dialogue State Tracking".

 ## Local Setup
 ```